EOEPCA/deployment-guide/notes/DATA-SPECIFICATION.md

 <n1:Level-1C_User_Product>
 ```

+## Data Specification

+The data-access helm defines `collections` and `productTypes` with bi-directional relationships established between then.
+The relationship must be expressed in both directions.
+A `layers` definition is also included to provide WMS layer definitions.

+## `productType`

 The registrar uses the `product_type` of each product to determine the collection into which the product should be registered.
 The product is registered (using `parentidentifier`) into the collection whose `identifier` matches the `product_type`.

-The product-to-collection matching is made using the `filter` definition of the `productType`, which appears to act as a 'selector' for the products - noting that the `name` of the product type does not take part in the matching logic (and hence can be any text name)...
+The product-to-collection matching is made using the `filter` definition of the `productType`, which acts as a 'selector' for the products - noting that the `name` of the product type does not take part in the matching logic (and hence can be any text name)...

 ```
   productTypes: